 A Nightmare on Elm Street is a 1984 American slasher horror feature film written and directed by Wes Craven, and the first film of the Nightmare on Elm Street franchise.

-Heather Langenkamp, John Saxon (Tenebrae), Ronee Blakley, Amanda Wyss, Jsu Garcia, Robert Englund, and Johnny Depp in his feature film debut.
+The movie stars Heather Langenkamp, John Saxon (Tenebrae), Ronee Blakley, Amanda Wyss, Jsu Garcia, Robert Englund, and Johnny Depp in his feature film debut.

 British actor David Warner (The Omen) was originally slated to play nightmare killer Freddy Krueger and did screen tests with makeup but was committed to other projects by the time filming commenced.